 Episkyros and harpastum were similar in that they both featured two teams of likely 12 to 14 players each.
 These teams would face each other in a field divided by a line in the center and another line a certain distance behind each team.

 Records of episkyros suggest the goal was to get the ball past the other team’s zone as defined by the aforementioned lines on the ground, similar to American football.
 To score a point, the ball had to pass the opposing team’s back line.
 One source suggests that teams could coordinate to push an opponent holding the ball back over the line by force.
 Players would pass the ball among themselves over their opponents to try to keep this from happening, and likely to try to get the ball to the opponents’ side.
 While no known records state whether an athlete could carry the ball over the opponents’ line themselves (as in American football), it is likely this was allowed, as there would be no incentive otherwise for either team to pick up the ball.

 It is possible there was some sort of ball-contact rule that made it so any player from either team would have to be in contact with the ball as it passed over the back line in order to score.
-The absence of a rule like this would allow either team to score by simply throwing the ball far above the heads of the opposing team past their back line.
-An issue with this theoretical rule, though, is that this would allow any ball-handling player being forced back over his own line to throw the ball behind him in order to prevent an opposing score.
+The absence of a rule like this would allow either team to score by simply throwing the ball far above the heads of the opposing team and past their back line.
+An issue with this theoretical rule, though, is that this would allow any ball-handling player being forced back over his own line to throw the ball behind himself in order to prevent the opponents from scoring.
 These issues make it difficult to ascertain the exact rules of the sport, as they are not recorded in detail.
-As it stands, they are only educated conjecture.
+As it stands, this is only educated conjecture.

 Documents regarding harpastum mention interceptions, fumbles, and tackles, and these were undoubtedly part of episkyros as well.
 Common tactics for both episkyros and harpastum included juking opponents by pretending to throw the ball in one direction and quickly throwing it in another, leading to the sports’ association with both deception and neck strain.